Neuromorphic Computing at Tennessee - Research Overview

 A concrete example: Inverted Pendulum on a Cart

-This is a classic application from control theory (for example, see the description on Wikipedia).
+This is a classic application from control theory (for example, see the description on Wikipedia.
 A pole is to be balanced on a cart that can move horizontally within a fixed area.
 The pole has a mass on its top.
 The pole starts in some imbalanced starting state, at some angle from vertical, rising or falling at some velocity.
 The goal of the system is to apply periodic forces to move the cart left or right, to keep the pole from falling, and to keep the cart from moving beyond its boundaries.

 Inverted Pendulum on a Cart.
-Picture from description on Wikipedia.

 To apply one of our models to this problem, we need to take an instance of the inverted pendulum problem and map it to input pulses.
 We need to map the output pulses of our model to cart movements.
 If our model is programmed correctly, it will keep the pole balanced without having the cart go beyond its fixed boundaries.